Thank you for considering me to speak at your event.

-- Backroom sales of my book, Raising Happy Children, with opportunities for the audience to buy the book and have it signed.
+- Backroom sales of my books with opportunities for the audience to buy the books and have it signed.
 I will organise and set this up.

 - A quick follow-up communication after the event for evaluations purposes.
 (I’d love to hear how you think I can improve.)

 Your child is showing you every day what makes him unique – through the way he moves, plays and interacts.
 His behaviour provides important clues to what is going on in his body and brain.
 Just as your child’s fingertips are unique to him, his brain is uniquely wired to make sense of all the incoming information.